etigui/pytestcs/example/apaf/apaf.md

-Add particular arguments from file
+Add multimple value from file to test function

 ## Run